hillaryychan/COMP3311/notes/02_Data-Modelling.md

 **Be wary about the correctness of your mappings.**

-For the first method, if we made branch store `customerNo` and `joined`, since each customer has one branch, the same branch will appear multiple times, violating the primary key.we cannot guarantee that we represented total participation on the customer entity.
+For the first method, if we made branch store `customerNo` and `joined`, since each customer has one branch, the same branch will appear multiple times, violating the primary key.
+We cannot guarantee that we represented total participation on the customer entity.

-The second method is incorrect because when using a new relation to represent the relationship, we a are no longer able represent the cardinality of the relationship properly; the customer can have more than one branch (by appearing in multiple tuples) when it is only meant to have **one**
+The second method is incorrect because when using a new relation to represent the relationship, we are no longer able represent the cardinality of the relationship properly; the customer can have more than one branch (by appearing in multiple tuples) when it is only meant to have **one**

 ### Mapping 1:1 Relationships